RijinRaju/pop_notes_ai/README.md

-# AI Note Taker - Browser Extension
+# POP Notes AI - Browser Extension

 A powerful AI-powered note-taking browser extension that runs entirely in your browser using local ONNX models for privacy and performance.